1987–88 Luton Town F.C. season: April–June

 Luton lost the FA Cup semi-final 2–1 to Wimbledon, and Luton only won once in the league during April.

 The League Cup Final against Arsenal came on the 24th, and Luton took an early lead through Brian Stein.
 Luton were overhauled by the opposition during the second half, and trailed 1–2 before a penalty was awarded to Arsenal with ten minutes left.
-Andy Dibble saved Nigel Winterburn's shot, and the Luton team rallied to equalise soon after through Danny Wilson.
+Andy Dibble, a young goalkeeper standing in for the more experienced Les Sealey, saved Nigel Winterburn's shot, and the Luton team rallied to equalise soon after through Danny Wilson.
 Stein scored the winner with the last kick of the game to bring the first ever piece of major silverware to Luton.

 Following the League Cup victory, Luton drew at Norwich before beating Watford 2–1 at home to complete a double over their rivals.
 Tottenham Hotspur beat Luton 2–1 at White Hart Lane, before Luton finished the season with four consecutive 1–1 draws with Southampton, Liverpool and Nottingham Forest (twice).
 Luton achieved a ninth-place finish, to go with their cup achievements – an FA Cup semi-final place, a League Cup victory, and a Full Members' Cup final.

-At the end of the season, Brian Stein left for French club SM Caen on a free transfer, while Emeka Nwajiobi retired from injury.
+At the end of the season, long-serving striker Brian Stein left for French club SM Caen on a free transfer, while Emeka Nwajiobi retired due to injury.
 Defender John Dreyer signed from Oxford United on 27 June for £140,000.